 How to understand streaming responses

 The response to each request consists of a series of response blocks.
 When streaming mode is enabled for a request, Powerdrill will send real-time updates to the client, delivering continuous response blocks as they becomes available.
+The structure of a response block is as follows:

 {